 Benefits of Digestive Enzymes

 Digestive enzymes aid in the digestive process by helping the body to break down food and enhance nutrient absorption through the lining of the intestines and into the bloodstream.
 The body naturally produces several types of enzymes to support digestion.
-With an adequate amount of digestive enzymes, your digestive system does not need to work as hard to transform the foods you eat into usable molecules for energy and nutrition.
-There are various types of digestive enzymes that benefits to digest different types of foods.
+With adequate digestive enzymes, your digestive system does not need to work as hard to transform the foods you eat into usable molecules for energy and nutrition.
+Various types of digestive enzymes help to digest different kinds of foods.
 For example-

 • Protease lives in the stomach.
-It breaks down proteins into amino acids and peptides for cellular regeneration and muscle growth.
+It breaks down proteins into amino acids and peptides, which help in cellular regeneration and muscle growth.

 • Amylase found in saliva helps break down carbohydrates.
 It turns carbohydrates into simple sugars for energy.

 • Lipase is produced in the pancreas and secreted into the small intestine.
-It helps to break down and digests fats by dispersing fats into fatty acids (omega 3 fatty acids, omega 6 fatty acids, etc.) for hormone production.
+It helps break down and digest fats by dispersing them into fatty acids (omega-3 fatty acids, omega-6 fatty acids, etc.) for hormone production.

 Symptoms of Diabetes

-Each type of enzyme plays a special role in breaking down food.
-There are a number of individuals who can benefit from taking digestive enzyme supplements.
-If you have one of the following conditions, your body may not be able to produce sufficient quantity of digestive enzymes to digest your food.
+Each type of enzyme plays a unique role in breaking down food.
+Several individuals can benefit from taking digestive enzyme supplements.
+If you have one of the following conditions, your body may be unable to produce sufficient digestive enzymes to digest your food.

 • Benign pancreatic tumors